amararora07/CodeFights/README.md

 # CodeFights
-This file contains shortest codes by me which I solved in codefights
+This file contains codes which I solved in codefight.